🐾 🐾 🐾 🐾 🐾

 Q: Will I be able to visit my dog during their stay at Pawsitive?

 A: Yes!
 Visits can be scheduled with your trainer.
-If visiting in person isnāt possible, we offer video calls.
-We also provide daily updates on your dogās progress.
+If visiting in person isn’t possible, we offer video calls.
+We also provide daily updates and weekly videos on your dog’s progress, this makes our owners feel part of the journey.

 Q: Will my dog listen to me when he/she is taught commands by someone else?